Vince Patton, BJ '85

 What is the best professional lesson you learned at the J-School?

 Investigative stories require extreme attention to detail – and an understanding not to take critiques personally.
 I spent six months working on a probe of an embezzlement scheme at a Columbia credit union that had never been prosecuted.
 After the story was edited, Professor Dale Spencer took a look at it for legal review and suggested major, some would say wholesale, revisions.
 I did not take it as an attempt to kill the story.
 He just saw holes that needed to be filled.
-Back to the drawing board (and the edit bay) and once revised, it aired.
+Back to the drawing board (and the edit bay) it went, and once revised, it aired.
 The School and KOMU stood behind me.

 What advice do you have for current students?